marian-nmt/marian-dev/contrib/triton-aml/README.md

 Triton-AML
 ======

-*Triton-AML* is a Triton custom backend running with Marian in the AzureML Inference Environment, it's one of implementation of [Triton Backend Shared Library](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/backend.html#backend-shared-library).
+*Triton-AML* is a Triton custom backend running with Marian in the AzureML Inference Environment, it's one of the implementation of [Triton Backend Shared Library](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/backend.html#backend-shared-library).

 This backend is compiled with the static library of Marian on a specific version.